btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >You spot a wave of laughter coming from a gaggle of very well-dressed, high-society types near a plush, roped-off seating area.
 Despite their numbers, the group seems pretty tight-knit and is visibly walled off from the rest of the crowd, occasionally glancing disdainfully at the more boisterous party-goers.
 >It would certainly take someone with a lot of [[Stats#🗣️ Influence|Influence]] to speak to them... perhaps buying them some drinks would warm them up to you further.
 >
->*(Buying a round of their preferred expensive-looking cocktails for the group would cost 30GP, with your discount.
+>*(Buying a round of their preferred expensive-looking cocktails would cost 30GP, with your discount.
 This will decrease the Influence DC to 5.
 If the players took free drinks from someone else, they can lie that they bought them specifically for this group.)*
 >
 >>[!success]- **DC 15** [[Stats#🗣️ Influence|Influence]] check succeeds (or DC 5 if drinks are bought)
 >>A posh-sounding, flamboyant man, impeccably dressed, takes his arm from around a blonde woman's shoulder, turns to you and raises his glass with a surprisingly genuine cheer.
 Your party has managed to quickly garner a reputation – after all, the Library had been the subject of everyone's nightmares for years now, him included.